 One of the key tenets of a board seat is the ability to “have a voice in the room.”
 Board members also get access to information that shareholders normally don’t.
 I like to think that you get as many smart guys in the room as you can, have good discourse on the subject, and the right decisions will emerge.

 Hanneman has 2/5 board seats, so he doesn’t control the board, but if the three founders get crossways (as Jared and Erlich do), then those 2 seats become very important.
 Don’t think that the pettiness displayed by Erlich in the board meeting was a fabrication – that stuff happens.
 You hope that it doesn’t, but people are still people.

 Here’s the next lesson – if you are surprised by a board member’s vote on a critical topic, then you haven’t done your diligence prior to the board meeting.

 What’s interesting about Hanneman’s board rights is that he has the right to appoint anyone to the seats.
 This right is loudly abused when Hanneman appoints his dim-witted girlfriend du jour to the board right before a key board meeting.
 It provided great comedy, but it did not really matter as she voted in step with him, which is what we would expect from any of his appointees.

+Board members who represent the same interests tend to vote together.
 Honestly, in real life, having three investor reps (Hanneman, Hanneman’s girlfriend, and Monica) on the board of such an early-stage company would be a real no-no and should be avoided if possible, but the plot has been set up such that Monica is really voting alongside the founders.